I’m discussing binge eating and how to recover from a sugar hangover.

 We have all been there.
 Been subject to a bit of a binge eating episode, and let’s be honest – it wasn’t on celery.
 We had leftover cake in the fridge and a box of cookies in the cupboard.
 Because they were on sale, we brought home a few pints of Ben & Jerry’s.

 Sometimes binge eating happens when we’re happy.
 Sometimes it happens when we’re sad.
 But whenever it happens, it doesn’t feel so good the next day.
-I recently wrote a post about my top tips for stopping a snack attack binge in front of the TV (you can read it here) and my tips for specifically avoiding Halloween candy binges, and now I’m back with some of my top tips for nursing the sugar hangover.
+I recently wrote a post about my top tips for stopping a snack attack binge in front of the TV (you can read it here), and now I’m back with some of my top tips for nursing the sugar hangover.

 Binge Eating – How & Why